AleksaVukadinovic/AleksaVukadinovic/README.md

 - 🧵 Compilers & Programming Languages
 - 🎨 Computer Graphics

-🧑‍💻 I'm currently working as a **Full-Stack Developer** (primarily focused on **backend development**), where I enjoy solving complex problems and learning new skills.
+🧑‍💻 I'm currently working as a **Full-Stack Developer**, where I enjoy solving complex problems and learning new skills.

 ---